• Skip to secondary menu

 Recalling this conversation more than 60 years later, I’m amazed that my 9-year-old self knew this.
 Yet it’s something I’ve always believed: The color Green gives meaning, grounding and life to everything—from the sustaining, microscopic green of plants’ chlorophyll, which, directly or indirectly, feeds all planetary life; to Gaia’s vast, exuberant, ever-ramifying life-web that exists around and within us, and gifts our hearts, souls, and senses with endless beauty and vitality.
 [Read more…] about Green Hearts, Green Love

-Filed Under: Deep Ecology and Earth-Centered Philosophy, Home Featured Right
+Filed Under: Deep Ecology and Earth-Centered Philosophy

 The Path of Gaia